 The Effects of Oil Price Shocks on Economics Activities in the G7 Countries

 Abstract.
-This study examines the effects of three types of oil price shocks on inflation in the G7 countries using Killian (2009) method of isolating oil price shocks into distinct demand and supply shocks.
-Based on monthly data from January 1974 to April 2022, we split the analysis into two periods: before and during COVID-19 pandemic.
-The results show that aggregate demand shock and oil specific demand shock have significant impact on inflation among the G7 countries, which become more evident in their magnitude during the COVID-19 outbreak.
-Our empirical findings have significant policy implications for policymakers at both the country and firm level to better understand the dynamics and sources of oil fluctuations and their potential impact on inflation pressures.
+This study examines the effects of three types of oil price shocks on inflation in the G7 countries, using Killian’s (2009) method of isolating oil price shocks into distinct demand and supply shocks.
+Based on monthly data from January 1974 to April 2022, we split the analysis into two periods: before and during the COVID-19 pandemic.
+The results show that aggregate demand shocks and oil-specific demand shocks have a significant impact on inflation among the G7 countries.
+This impact increased in magnitude during the COVID-19 outbreak.
+Our empirical findings have significant implications for policymakers at both the country and firm levels, as they seek to better understand the dynamics and causes of oil price fluctuations and their potential impact on inflation pressures.

 Keywords: G7, ASEAN+3, COVID-19, SVAR, Oil Shocks, Inflation.